 Long-term effects of ketamine abuse are not wholly understood, especially since ketamine is often used in combination with other substances.
 However, there is some evidence that prolonged use can cause a thickening of the bladder and urinary tract, and chronic users may be forced to have their bladders removed when they experience difficulty passing urine.
 As with many substances, ketamine abuse can also lead to kidney problems.

-If you suspect that you or someone you know is overdosing on ketamine, emergency medical attention should be sought immediately.
+If you suspect that you or someone you know is overdosing, emergency medical attention should be sought immediately.
 Overdoses are typically treated with symptomatic and supportive care in a hospital environment, and adverse effects typically resolve in 1 to 3 hours.

 Respiratory support is rarely needed, but additional ventilation or supplemental oxygen may be required.
 Respiratory depression is more likely to occur if ketamine is combined with sedatives or other depressants.